-Fantasy Football Rankings: WRs for Week 3
+Fantasy Football Week 3 Rankings: WRs

 Suffice it to say, it has not been a fun start of the season for the 0-2 Bengals' potent offense, especially for star receiver and top-three fantasy draft pick, Ja'Marr Chase.
 Chase has yet to surpass even seven fantasy points this season.